 If you have any questions regarding PE, please contact Miss Lambie via the school office.

-Every class from Reception to Year 6 receives two hours of curriculum PE per week, comprising of one indoor and one outdoor lesson.
+Every class from Reception to Year 6 receives two hours of curriculum PE per week.

 Within our PE lessons we aim to:

 Every term there are a number of different extra-curricular sports clubs for boys and girls to participate in.
 These clubs are run by teachers and external sports coaches, and may vary depending on the term.
 We have asked the children to be involved in saying what clubs they would like and have worked with them to provide a varied and fun time table.
 Some of these clubs are supported by our Sports Ambassadors who help to encourage the younger members of the club in their learning.